mvernacc/portfolio/docs/project_pages/firefly.md

 with nozzle size, and recession would result in unacceptably large (fractional) changes in the nozzle contour and throat area of a small nozzle.
 New designs are needed.

 We are prototyping and testing new nozzle designs.
-[This page](nozzle_adapter.md) describes a the design and production of a component used in these tests.
+[This page](nozzle_adapter.md) describes the design and production of a component used in these tests.

 *Copyright 2019 Matthew Vernacchia and Massachusetts Institute of Technology*